Laragear/SubscriptionsDemo/README.md

 $user->subscription->save();

-return 'Your subscriptions is now billed the 5th of each month.';
+return 'Your subscription is now billed the 5th of each month.';
 ```

 This method returns a `CarbonInterval` instance.
 You can use that, for example, to calculate how much to charge up-front or at the next billing date, based on the costs of the subscription.